The information provided on the 211 eLibrary is for educational purposes only. It is not intended to be and should not be construed as legal advice.

 WHAT IS COMMON-LAW MARRIAGE?

-Common-law marriage is an informal or non-ceremonial marriage, created by an agreement between a man and woman who have the legal right to marry.
+Common-law marriage is an informal or non-ceremonial marriage, created by an agreement between two people who have the legal right to marry.
 People who enter into a common-law marriage usually do not comply with legal formalities such as a marriage license.
 Connecticut does not recognize, and has never recognized, common-law marriage.
 Here are the states that recognize Common Law Marriages, http://www.ncsl.org/research/human-services/common-law-marriage.aspx

 OUT-OF STATE COMMON LAW MARRIAGES